 Our workshops for this school year are:

 Workshop #1: November 11, 2017.
 We will be decorating clay pots and discussing planting and harvesting.
-Genot Evoyageur will be speaking and will begin the year with a smudging ceremory.
+Genot Evoyageur will be speaking and will begin the year with a smudging ceremony.

 Workshop #2: March 3rd.
 We will be making ankle bells and jingle bells to be used on our field trip to the Pow Wow at MSU.

-Workshop #3: Date TBD (April) Field Trip!
+Workshop #3: March 31st Field Trip!
 Pow Wow at MSU.